 The explainer video industry is moving up in the world.
 Earlier in 2017, these short visual content can be found in many places including the news, TV, Facebook, Instagram and Twitter.

 Each company tries their best to come up with video styles and new animation styles to establish a signature for their creation.
-After all, explainer videos are a form of art in the era of social media and online media — which are bound to have signature looks — and a useful content to watch for a company’s target customers.
+After all, animated explainer videos are a form of art in the era of social media and online media — which are bound to have signature looks — and a useful content to watch for a company’s target customers.
 That means if your company thinks about creating an explainer, there is a long list of video styles to choose from.

 However, there are people who find it harder to choose between so many options.
-A quick search on YouTube shows that there are hundreds of explainer video styles which range from short ones (10-20 seconds) to longer ones (>4 minutes).
+A quick search on YouTube shows that there are hundreds of animation explainer video styles which range from short ones (10-20 seconds) to longer ones (>4 minutes).

-Our recurring clients are already familiar with our styles, and most of the times they call us knowing exactly what they want.
+Our recurring clients are already familiar with our animated styles, and most of the times they call us knowing exactly what they want.

-Once, there was a client who contacted us to create a web series of explainer video to post on their blog.
+Once, there was a client who contacted us to create a web series of video explainers to post on their blog.
 It was a pretty big company that has many kinds of services, and it only made sense that they demanded good quality from a top level company 😉

 (P.S: you can peek at hundreds of portfolio that we’ve released in this awesome page: breadnbeyond portfolio)